Acoustic Bass Guitar Case

 Fit corner braces with single pilot rivet, reclamp, drill remaining corner brace holes, rivet

-Clamp again, drill four pilot holes for remaining corner braces
+Clamp again, drill four pilot holes for remaining corner braces (nestle them against the rivetted ones in the lid)

 Unclamp, rivet, clamp, drill remaining holes, unclamp rivet